magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 sudo apt install texlive-scheme-full???

 Test:
-X sound working but its shows M, cannot change volume using keys, startup sound did not play (fixed test) X clipman is starting
+Files in thunar are hidden

-X rofimoji not working
+rofimoji
+all flatpaks
+all qtile app shortcuts

-X check all flatpaks are working
+vim plugins are working
+.local/bin software are working qtile autostart appslications have started

 Scripts to test:
 audio-convert-foss